Orobanche uniflora: Description

 Orobanche uniflora grows to 3-10 cm in height, with one purple-to-white flower with five petals per stem.
 The corolla is two-lipped, finely fringed with five similar lobes.
 The main stem is under the ground, with only the pedicels being seen and each pedicel containing only one flower.
 The stems are grayish tan.
 No leaves are on the plant or offshoot from it.
 It reproduces from its seeds, which are produced from fruit that has two sections.
 Many seeds are produced from the plant's fruit.

 The plant is parasitic, feeding off of other plants' root systems, often on the flowering plant genus Sedum which are also known as stonecrops.
 It does not produce chlorophyll, rather gaining its nutrients, such as carbohydrates, from other plant species.
 Due to not producing chlorophyll, the plant does not produce any green portions.
 It is not agreed upon by botanists whether the plant's flowers are pollinated by insects or if they are pollinated by the plant itself.
 The life expectancy of the species is unknown.

 The species closely resembles Orobanche fasciculata.
 The two can be differentiated by their bracts and number of flowers.
 The bract looks like a small leaf and is found at the junction of where each flower stalk is attached to the underground stem.
 O. uniflora's bracts are hairless while O. fasciculata's bracts are hairy.
 The flowers of O. uniflora have one to three flowers on each stem branch while O. fasciculata has three to ten flowers per stem branch.
 O. fasciculata has flowers that are pinkish to creamy-white, unlike O. uniflora which is tinged with violet.

+Taxonomy

+Orobanche uniflora was given its binomial name in 1753 by Carl Linnaeus.
+It is classified in the genus Orobanche as part of the family Orobanchaceae.
+It has synonyms.